MicrosoftEdge/WebView2Feedback/specs/ExtendedProcessFailed.md

 } COREWEBVIEW2_PROCESS_FAILED_REASON;

 /// A continuation of `ICoreWebView2ProcessFailedEventArgs` interface.
-[uuid(c62f5687-2f09-481b-b6e4-2c0620bc95a2), object, pointer_default(unique)]
+[uuid(4dab9422-46fa-4c3e-a5d2-41d2071d3680), object, pointer_default(unique)]
-interface ICoreWebView2ProcessFailedEventArgs2 : IUnknown {
+interface ICoreWebView2ProcessFailedEventArgs2 : ICoreWebView2ProcessFailedEventArgs {
   // The ProcessFailedKind property below is already in
   // ICoreWebView2ProcessFailedEventArgs.
 The changes to this interface extend
   // its return enum so it can now specify additional process kinds: gpu process